lsamec/myProjects/README.md

 therefore first case has bigger complexity than second case therefore they don't have the same complexity.

-So, conclusion is that finding an answer doesn't have the same complexity as checking an answer, therefore it is really true that P != NP
+So, conclusion is that finding an answer doesn't have the same complexity as checking an answer, therefore it is really true that P != NP as we have found one problem where P != NP

 This proof is valid only if the assumption at the beginning is true.